spiral/docs/database/overview.md

 ]
 ```

-As you can see all connections has specified name and self explanatory set of options.
+As you can see, all connections have a specified name and self explanatory set of options.
 Please note that "profiling" will enable query logging and benchmarking on connection level.

 > Options key "options" (yep) contains PDO specific connection options.

 ### Databases
-Once you have your connections set up, you can create set of databases to be reading and writing data using such connection, every database must have unique name and be associated with one of connections (you can associate multiple databases with one connection).
-Additionally you can specify table prefix on database level, such thing will automatically modify table names in queries generated using query builders and provide you ability to create logical databases using one physical source.
+Once you have your connections set up, you can create a set of databases to be reading and writing data using such connection.
+Every database must have a unique name and be associated with one of the connections (you can associate multiple databases with one connection).
+Additionally, you can specify table prefix on the database level.
+This  will automatically modify the table names in the queries generated using query builders and lets you create a logical database using one physical source.

 ```php
 'primary'     => [